Ali Kazimi: Honors

 Kazimi was named the Best Documentarian in Toronto by NOW Magazine's Best of Toronto 2005.

-In 2019, Kazimi was one of 8 recipients of the Governor General's Award in Visual and Media Arts - "Kazimi’s lovingly rendered and profoundly insightful works demonstrate a deep-rooted empathy for his subjects, a singular cinematic eye, and an unflinching commitment to shedding light on difficult truths."
-The same year he also received an honorary degree, D. Litt. honoris causa from the University of British Columbia.
+In 2019, Kazimi was one of 8 recipients of the Governor General's Award in Visual and Media Arts – "Kazimi’s lovingly rendered and profoundly insightful works demonstrate a deep-rooted empathy for his subjects, a singular cinematic eye, and an unflinching commitment to shedding light on difficult truths."
+The same year he also received an honorary degree, D.Litt. honoris causa from the University of British Columbia.

+He was elected as a Senior Fellow of Massey College in 2021 and as Fellow of the Royal Society of Canada in 2023.

+In May 2025, he became the fourth recipient of the Fire Horse Award given by the Toronto Reel Asian Film Festival.